TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 :code:`physical-load-address`
   - Specifies the :code:`load_address` field of the generated DTS fragment.
   - Optional.
 Defaults to the value of the :code:`load-address` from the DTS partition manifest.

+:code:`package`
+  - Specifies the package type of the partition package.
+  - Optional.
+Defaults to the value of :code:`sp_pkg`.

+:code:`size`
+  - Specifies the size in bytes of the partition package.
+  - Optional.
+Defaults to :code:`0x100000`.

 .. code:: shell